 Teaching and Learning Enhancement Fund, Principal Applicant

 Title: The Learning Exchange as a Hub of Experiential Learning

 Community-engaged learning is growing rapidly in Canadian universities, but is more complex and logistically challenging than traditional forms of learning.
-Students’ experiences of learning are impacted, sometimes negatively, by the quality of relationships between partners and how learning opportunities are conceived and structured.
-Our project aims to enhance teaching and learning by working with the UBC Learning Exchange (LE), an organization that has played a significant role in experiential learning, to develop tools for use by partners (community organizations, university instructors, and students) engaged in Vancouver’s downtown eastside (DTES).
+Students’ experiences of learning are impacted by the quality of relationships between partners and how learning opportunities are conceived and structured.
+This project aims to enhance teaching and learning by working with the UBC Learning Exchange, and organization that has played a significant role in experiential learning, to develop tools for use by partners (community organizations, university instructors, and students) engaged in Vancouver’s downtown eastside (DTES).